English for Speakers of Other Languages

 Online Classes through ESL to Go!

 Advanced ESL to Go!
 Online (CANVAS) is a flexible, advanced level (4/5) class designed to meet the needs of independent learners who wish to further develop academic skills and language for academic study.
-This 13-week commitment includes online reading, writing, listening and grammar practice combined with a weekly, 2-hour virtual classroom discussion and an optional, 2-hour in-person learning lab.
-Students are expected to spend a minimum of 4 hours weekly in independent study.
+This 13-week commitment includes online reading, writing, listening, and grammar practice combined with a weekly, 2-hour virtual classroom discussion.
+Students are expected to study independently for a minimum of 2 hours weekly.
 Course content focuses on academic English for college and careers and advanced life skills.

 What Do I Need To Do To Take Part In ESL To Go?